-FTX offers Stop-loss limit, Stop-loss market, and Trailing stop orders.
+FTX offers Stop-loss limit, Stop-loss market, Trailing stop, Take profit, and Take Profit limit orders.
 These orders do not enter the orderbook until the market price reaches a trigger price, at which point they are sent as orders on the market.

 You can send these orders by changing the Order Type on Trade pages: